-The minor program in geology provides students with the two fundamental courses in geology, an upper-level geology course, and experience with GIS mapping software, as well as the opportunity to gain experience in other areas, including mineral and energy resources.
-Class activities develop student skills in methodologies ranging from mineral, rock, and fossil identification to analysis of geologic structures, stratigraphic relations, and depositional systems.
-Field activities accompany the geology courses.
+Through a minor in Earth Science students learn about the history of the earth, rock formations, oceanography from submersibles to dolphins and the origin and fate of the universe.
+The minor program in earth science provides students with an introductory course, three 200 level fundamental courses in earth science, and experience with GIS Mapping software as well as the opportunity to explore an upper level topic.
+Class activities develop student skills in methodologies ranging from mineral and rock identification to analysis of geologic structures, stratigraphic relations, geophysical processes and the instrumentation used in field research.
+Field activities accompany the earth science courses.

-Students volunteer in some capacity to assist in educational outreach in geology and/or environmental studies or in research as a technician.
+Students volunteer in some capacity to assist in educational outreach in earth science and/or environmental studies or in research as a technician.
 Projects may serve Principia or other communities or outside agencies.

-This course studies the internal and external processes that form and shape the Earth as we see it today and interprets the resulting landforms.
+This course studies the internal and external processes that form and shape the Earth and interprets the resulting landforms.
 Internal processes include tectonic plate movement, volcanoes, earthquakes, and mountain building.
 External processes include weathering, erosion, streams, wind, ocean currents, and glaciers.
-Labs cover mineral and rock identification and topographic and geologic map reading.
-Field trips reinforce material covered in class.
+Labs cover mineral and rock identification, topographic, and geologic map reading.
+Field trips reinforce class material.

 Class Level Restriction: Freshman and Sophomore only.

-Covers geologic topics specific to a country or region.
-Topics include the Earth's physical features, tectonic history, depositional environments, and mineral and water resources.
-Topics will be related to their influence on human activities in a region.
-The title will be extended to describe the current topic.
-May be taken four times up to a total of 12 semester hours provided topics differ.
+Covers earth science topics that will explore the relationship between the earth’s systems and human activities within a region.
+Topics include the Earth’s physical processes (terrestrial and/or oceanographic), tectonic history and mineral and water resources.
+Title extended to describe region and/or topic.
+May be taken up to three times provided topics differ.
 Offered on Principia abroads or field programs only.

 An introductory survey of oceanography as an interdisciplinary marine science.
-Topics include geological features and structures of ocean basins; the chemistry of seawater; heat, circulation, the carbon cycle, and air-sea interactions as they relate to climate; and biological processes in the sea.
+Topics include geological features and structures of ocean basins; the chemistry of sea water; heat, circulation, the carbon cycle, and air-sea interactions as they relate to climate; and biology processes in the sea.